 Founded in 2006, Finder allows Australians to compare almost any form of financial, electricity and gas, mobile phone or insurance product on the market.

 This makes it the comparison site with the greatest range of categories.
 They are big on personal service and allow consumers to chat with their experts and as a consumer favourite they’ve been awarded numerous awards by Ernst & Young.

 In terms of comparing loans and credit cards, Finder has a range of sub-categories for each major category which allows you to get really specific with the product that you’re looking for.

-For instance their personal loan category is divided into six separate sub-categories including unsecured loans, peer to peer loans and debt consolidation loans.
+For instance, their personal loan category is divided into six separate sub-categories including unsecured loans, peer to peer loans and debt consolidation loans.

-When comparing loans on their site you will have all the major details of the various lenders and loans available in a simple and easy to review box.
+When comparing loans on their site you will have all the major details of the various lenders and loans available in a simple and easy-to-review box.

 This box includes a comparison rate that is useful for comparing the total cost of loans which always includes both the interest and any applicable fees.

-Their site allows you to review these boxes which provide all the important details on the various offers and then select the ones that you are interested in and would like compare.
+Their site allows you to review these boxes which provide all the important details on the various offers and then select the ones that you are interested in and would like to compare.

-This will then bring up the data in a side by side table that makes it easier to compare.
-What’s nice about Finder is that you can compare products hands on and quickly get more information when you need it.
+This will then bring up the data in a side-by-side table that makes it easier to compare.
+What’s nice about Finder is that you can compare products hands-on and quickly get more information when you need it.

 Accessing the best rates with RateCity